PHRAPL/PHRAPL.github.io/Content/2021-NMNH-workshop/NMNH.tutorials.md

 * **Part 1:** Perform sensitivity analyses in subsets of loci. **Do I need more data?** This analysis can help you answer that question.
 Dataset of 2 populations of *Plethodon* salamanders, includes haploid and diploid loci. <br/>

-* **Part 2:** Compare models with gene flow that occurred at different time intervals. **Gene flow has occurred among my study organisms.** Here you will be able to infer **"when did it start or stop?"** Has it been constant throughout time?, did it occur only during incipient stages of divergence or did it occur just recently?.
-Dataset of 2 unisexual and sexual species of *Ambystoma* salamanders. <br/>
+* **Part 2:** Compare models with gene flow that occurred at different time intervals. **Gene flow has occurred among divergent groups/populations/species.** Has it been constant throughout time?, did it occur only during incipient stages of divergence or did it occur just recently?.
+Here you will be able to infer **"when gene flow started or stopped"** Dataset of 2 unisexual and sexual species of *Ambystoma* salamanders. <br/>

 Recommended reads of empirical examples:
 * Morales AE, Jackson N, Dewey T, O’Meara BC, Carstens BC (2017) [Speciation with gene flow in North American *Myotis* bats](https://academic.oup.com/sysbio/article/66/3/440/2682289).
 Systematic Biology.
 66:440-452. <br/>